botinplace/basejscore/README.md

 # basejscore
-This is my base js core fore web applications
+This is my basic JS core for web applications developed using tc4u PHP core.